Qiskit/qiskit-ibmq-provider/README.md

 ## Updating to the new IBM Q Experience

-Since July 2019 (and with version `0.3` of this `qiskit-ibmq-provider` package), the IBMQProvider defaults to using the new [IBM Q Experience], which supersedes the legacy Quantum Experience and Qconsole.
+Since September 2019 (and with version `0.4` of this `qiskit-ibmq-provider` package), the IBMQProvider only supports the new [IBM Q Experience], dropping support for the legacy Quantum Experience and Qconsole accounts.
 The new IBM Q Experience is also referred as `v2`, whereas the legacy one and Qconsole as `v1`.

 This section includes instructions for updating your accounts and programs.
 Please note that: